satya-arjunan/visocyteold/Utilities/Doxygen/pages/SubsetInclusionLattice.md

 ---------------------------

-Now that the reader supports SIL-based block selection, we need to expose it in the Visocyte UI.
+Now that the reader supports SIL-based block selection, we need to expose it in the ParaView UI.
 This is done by adding the following set of properties.

 @code{xml}
   <SourceProxy name="Reader" class="vtkReader">